Tzeroxik/Prolog/Utils/README.txt

-Contains implementations of what I to be overall useful.
+Contains implementations of what I consider to be overall useful.